aechiara/prop/README.md

 ## Building

-- clone the repository and run
+clone the repository and run

 ```sh
 $ make
 ```

-### Building for Other SOs
+### Building for Other OSs

 If you run make on your platform, a native binary will be generated for your platform, however, it is possible to build for another platforms, let's say you are on a Linux Machine, and want to build a Windows Executable, you can run: